-However experts are still hopeful about the fact that the country necessarily does not have to go bankrupt owing to Zika fiasco.
+However, experts are still hopeful about the fact that the country necessarily does not have to go bankrupt owing to the Zika fiasco.
 And, the prediction is straightaway attributable to the fact that Zika is not a transmissible disease – at least, it has not really proved so, yet.
-As such, its adverse effects on indoor entertainment, retail and workplace attendance is not really going to last for long.
+As such, its adverse effects on indoor entertainment, retail, and workplace attendance are not really going to last for long.
 Plus, as winter ensues, the country will witness the slowing down of the disease.

 How Zika has affected Brazil’s Tourism Sector?
 Is there a way out?